 But he does tend to have a good understanding of what people have bought recently and a feel for what people may buy next.
 And that is an important skill to have.

 At the other extreme we have our Spreadsheet Guru.

 The Spreadsheet Guru thinks he can “solve” Football Index through numbers alone.

-But because he is high effort, he will tend to have a decent idea of which players are good for dividends and which aren’t.
+But overall because he is high effort and diligent in his research, he will tend to have a decent idea of which players are good for dividends and which aren’t.